 At the moment, even with prices showing some upswing, and some traders believing cryptocurrencies will enter a bullish trend, most traders still seem pessimistic.
 It’s difficult to see digital assets rise with dwindling trade volumes.
 Furthermore, a lot of confidence has been shot over the last eight months of false bull flags and many psychological price levels degrading.
 Some believe there is a noticeable support zone and prices may still move sideways and test these zones again.
 Other, more optimistic traders think the path of least resistance is towards the upside and markets are entering a bearish-to-bullish trend.
 Much of these short-term theories will likely be confirmed within the next 48 hours.

 Where do you see the price of BTC, BCH and other coins headed from here?
 Let us know in the comment section below.

 Disclaimer: Price articles and markets updates are intended for informational purposes only and should not to be considered as trading advice.
 Neither Bitcoin.com nor the author is responsible for any losses or gains, as the ultimate decision to conduct a trade is made by the reader.
 Always remember that only those in possession of the private keys are in control of the “money.”

 Images via Shutterstock, Trading View, and Satoshi Pulse.

 Want to create your own secure cold storage paper wallet?
 Check our tools section.

-The post Markets Update: Stormy Weather Continues to Plague Cryptocurrency Traders appeared first on Bitcoin News.
+The post Markets Update: Crypto Prices Consolidate After Failing to Surpass Resistance appeared first on Bitcoin News.